 All applications are evaluated by a peer-review committee of individuals from outside of California.
-The committee is comprised of scientists from relevant disciplines and breast cancer advocates and other community representatives.
+The committee is comprised of scientists from relevant disciplines and breast cancer advocates.

 - Innovation Extent to which the project explores new and potentially useful information.
 Are the concepts and hypotheses speculative and exploratory?
 Are methods novel and original?
-Has(ve) the investigator(s) thought creatively about identifying the breadth of chemicals in occupational settings that affect health? - Impact: Potential for the project, if successful, to provide a new tool or database for assessing chemical exposures.
-Will the research provide a prioritization of the chemicals that should be targeted for research that will translate into policy interventions? - Approach: The quality, organization, and presentation of the research plan, including methods and analysis plan.
+Has the investigator thought creatively about how to measure the effects of exposure to environmental chemical(s) and social stressor(s) on mammary gland? - Impact: Potential for the project, if successful, to answer to at least two of the questions posed in the RFP.
+Has the investigator chosen appropriate environmental chemicals and animal models for extrapolation to humans? - Approach: The quality, organization, and presentation of the research plan, including methods and analysis plan.
 Will the research planned answer the research questions?
 Are the design, methods and analyses well-developed, integrated and appropriate to the aims and stated milestones of the project?
 Does the application demonstrate an understanding of the research question and aims? - Feasibility: The extent to which the aims are realistic for the scope and duration of the project; adequacy of investigator's expertise and experience, and institutional resources; and availability of additional expertise and integration of multiple disciplines.
 Does the investigator (and do co-investigators) have demonstrated expertise and experience working in the topic area?
 Can the project be completed as proposed given the available funding, time frame and the staff knowledge, skills, experience, and institutional resources?